zed-industries/zed/docs/src/assistant-panel.md

 ![Quoting a selection](https://zed.dev/img/assistant/quoting-a-selection.png)

 To submit a message, use `cmd-enter` (`assistant: assist`).
 Unlike typical chat applications where pressing `enter` would submit the message, in the assistant editor, our goal was to make it feel as close to a regular editor as possible.
-So, pressing `enter` simply inserts a newline.
+So, pressing `enter` simply inserts a new line.

 After submitting a message, the assistant's response will be streamed below, in an `Assistant` message block.

 ![Receiving an answer](https://zed.dev/img/assistant/receiving-an-answer.png)

-The stream can be cancelled at any point with `escape`.
+The stream can be canceled at any point with `escape`.
 This is useful if you realize early on that the response is not what you were looking for.

 If you want to start a new conversation at any time, you can use the `New Conversation` button located at the top-right corner of the assistant panel.